simonen/obsidian/LINUX 1/BOOT PROCEDURE/PXE Booting.md

 > The PXE client must have sufficient memory >= 4G

-The PXE boot server is made of three stages:
+The PXE boot server is made of these stages:
 - **stage0:** the PXE-booting client sent an extended DHCPDISCOVER
 - **stage1:** the DHCP server send an IP address to the client and supplementing information such as the TFTP server
 - **stage2:** the PXE-booting client configures the network and requests the first boot files from the TFTP server (boot loader, kernel image and sysresccd.img)